 Actions taken by users that interfere with or alter the integrity of the University's network or computers systems, or that use University network services to disrupt others, are prohibited.
 Such actions include, but are not limited to, the following:

 The University recognizes its role in educating students about ethical behavior in the computer setting as elsewhere.
-To that end, the Director of Information Technology will provide, on request, information about licensing issues, while the University Librarian, as Copyright Officer, will provide information about copyright.
+To that end, the Chief Technology Officer will provide, on request, information about software licensing issues, while the University Librarian, as Copyright Officer, will provide information and guidance regarding copyright, publishing agreements, and rights and permissions questions.

 Illinois Wesleyan University respects every individual's rights & legitimate expectation to privacy in the electronic forum and prohibits users of university computers, including personally owned computers linked to university servers and telecommunications equipment, from violating such rights.
 Examples of violations of privacy rights include, but are not limited to, the following: